antirez/sds/README.md

 Simple Dynamic Strings
 ===

+**Notes about verison 2**: this is an updated version of SDS in an attempt to finally unify Redis, Disque, Hiredis, and the stand alone SDS versions.
+This version is **NOT* binary compatible** with SDS verison 1, but the API is 99% compatible so switching to the new lib should be trivial.

+Note that this version of SDS may be a slower with certain workloads, but uses less memory compared to V1 since header size is dynamic and depends to the string to alloc.

+Moreover it includes a few more API functions, notably `sdscatfmt` which is a faster version of `sdscatprintf` that can be used for the simpler cases in order to avoid the libc `printf` family functions performance penalty.

+How SDS stirngs work
+===

 SDS is a string library for C designed to augment the limited libc string handling functionalities by adding heap allocated strings that are: